Kaleemullah-Younas/portfolio/README.md

 # portfolio
-custom built portfolio website resources.
+Custom portfolio website resources.

 # NOTE
-I am just practising with javascript with this project. so code is jumbled.
+I am just practising javascript with this project. so code is messy and jumbled.
-## Don't dare to look at it 😅😂
+### Don't dare to look at code 😅😂